raspberrypilearning/parent-detector/worksheet.md

 ![](images/pir_potentiometers.png)

 On the PIR module you should see two orange components with sockets that fit a Phillips screwdriver (see above).
-These are called *potentiometers*, and they allow you to adjust the sensitivity of the sensor and the detection time.
-I would suggest setting the sensitivity to max and the time to min, but the choice is yours.
+These are called potentiometers: they allow you to adjust the sensitivity of the sensor and the detection time.
+You should begin by setting the sensitivity to max and the time to min, but you can vary this later if you wish.

 ## Setting up the Camera Board